spirit-fhs/studweb/README.txt

 Programming hints:
 * PHP with Zend Framework
 * HTML5
-* MySQL (later there will be the chance to change that)
+* SQLite (for development - later it will be REST for productional usage)

 INSTALLATION:

-In the sub-directory data are the actual db-structure and testing data stored.
+In the sub-directory "scripts/" are the load scripts for the actual db-structure and testing data stored.
-Import these files to your MySQL database.

-Than change the db connection information in the (studweb/application/configs/) application.ini.
-Normally you have to change only the user name and the password.

-	resources.db.params.host = "localhost"
-	resources.db.params.username = "spiritUser"
-	resources.db.params.password = "spirit"
-	resources.db.params.dbname = "spirit"
+You have to execute this script from a terminal or the DOS command line with the following command:
+	% php scripts/load.sqlite.php --withdata

+Now you have a running SQLite database.

 You will also need to point your web server to the application.
 Using apache, you could add a vhost as follows: